Stay Safe in the Sun

 We encourage everyone to take their breaks at work and in the UK you are legally entitled to an uninterrupted 20-minute break if you work for 6 hours or more per day.
 When you have staff that work outdoors in the sun make sure there is a shaded area to cool down in.
 This will help body temperatures decrease and it gives a respite from the glaring heat.
 You can find or create shade in many ways.
 Take a break under trees, umbrellas, canopies or head indoors.
 Although shade structures can reduce your overall exposure to UV, it probably won’t completely protect you.
 UV rays can go through some fabrics and reflect off the ground, so it’s still important to think about clothing and sunscreen.
 Many organisations have free cold water as well which will help keep everyone hydrated and it will boost morale too.

 Knowing when and how workers are at risk for heat stress gives employers an advantage in the prevention process.
-With the right tools, employers can share that knowledge with their employees to create an atmosphere of prevention in the workplace and demonstrate commitment to worker safety and well-being.
+With the right tools, employers can share that knowledge with their employees to create an atmosphere of prevention in the workplace and demonstrate commitment to worker safety and well-being and ensure they stay safe in the sun when working outside.
 Heat stress is a general category that includes a variety of high temperature related illnesses, including heat exhaustion and heat stroke, which are especially dangerous for those unprepared for work in high-temperature conditions.

 HEAT STRESS RISK FACTORS :